-Screener and CANS assessment compliance rates for 2022 were analyzed for each region.
-Table 11 below illustrates the number of children in OOHC, the number of children screened, and the number of children who should have received a CANS assessment based on screener results.
+Rates of compliance regarding completion of the screener and CANS assessment were analyzed for each region during this reporting period (January 1, 2023-December 31, 2023).
+The data describes the number of children in OOHC requiring a screener (based on days in OOHC and age), the number of children screened, the number of children who needed a CANS assessment based on screener results, and the average number of work days for screener completion.